KEEP CATS SAFE AT CHRISTMAS

 Written by Rene Knapp, a long-time TICA member, and dedicated cat lover.

 It’s Christmas and everyone is excited; the children, the parents and the cats can sense that something is in the air.
-It is the time to enjoy the holidays, but also the time to take some extra precautions with our kitties, because there will be many dangers facing them during the Christmas season.
+It’s the time to enjoy the holidays, but also the time to take some extra precautions with our kitties, because there will be many dangers facing them over the holidays.
+Here are some tips to help you keep your cat safe over the Christmas season.

 I know the rules say it is better to have an artificial tree than a real one for cat safety.
 But truthfully, they both come with their own set of safety concerns, so it is whatever you are most comfortable with.
 Whether real or fake, the rule of thumb is the same – put the tree up and leave bare for at least three days.
-Keep an eye out to see if they are nibbling at the fake needles.
-Some trees come with Pine cones sprayed with fake snow attached, and that could prove to be a danger if they chew on them.
+This allows you to keep an eye out to see if they are nibbling at the fake needles, or some trees often come with pine cones sprayed with fake snow, both of which present a hazard to your cats health.
+If you find that your cat is eating or attempting to eat three tree or any accessories, remove it immediately, as cats have very delicate stomachs and it only takes a moment to end up with a costly vet bill.

 As for a live tree, many cats like to sleep under the tree and smell the outdoors.
 Never put any type of chemicals in the tree water though, because cats will drink from the tree stand and you want to avoid any chance of poisoning your feline friend.

-The next step?
-Put up the lights, and if you want garland, choose the wooden ones, rather than any type of tinselly material.
+If you us garland, choose the wooden ones, rather than any type of tinselly material.
 Cats will play with and eat tinsel, and it is very dangerous, causing blockages that result in expensive emergency surgery.

-Please do not use artificial snow (it is extremely toxic to cats) and candles on the tree are a definite no-no. Flames are very hard for a cat to resist checking out and the cat and the house could be in serious trouble.
+Please do not use artificial snow (it is extremely toxic to cats) and candles on the tree are a definite no-no. Here’s more information about what to do if your cat does ingest artificial snow and how to avoid your cat becoming seriously ill.
+Flames are very hard for a cat to resist checking out and the cat and the house could be in serious trouble.

 As beautiful as holiday plants are, remember that holly, mistletoe, and Poinsettias, are poisonous to cats, all in varying degrees.
-If you really feel you need to have plants to make your holiday complete, place them where your cat cannot get to them.
+If you really feel you need to have plants to make your holiday complete, place them where your cat cannot get to them to make sure your cats stay safe over Christmas.
+Wondering if your other plants may be posing an unrealized threat to your cats?
+Check out our guide on identifying potentially poisonous plants.

 Ribbons and bows should not be left under the tree unsupervised as it’s very tempting for cats to chew on them.
 If you really love wrapping up those perfect gifts, keep them in your closets until “Santa” or your holiday visitors arrive.